 IUCr Journals Poster Prizes:

 The IUCr Executive Committee is pleased to continue the series of IUCr Journals awards to be presented at IUCr Congresses.
-A prize will be awarded to the best poster from a graduate or undergraduate student in each of the following four categories: structural biology, chemistry, materials, instrumentation and methods, and will consist of an IUCr Journals open-access voucher and a certificate.
+A prize will be awarded to the best poster from a graduate or undergraduate student in each of the following four categories: structural biology, structural chemistry, materials, and instrumentation and methods, and will consist of an IUCr Journals open-access voucher and a certificate.

 Worldwide PDB Poster Prize: